HELEN PACKWOOD 1882–1967

-Living with Helen on Victoria Street in the 1920s is her aunt Elizabeth who had been working as a servant/housekeeper in various establishments over a number of years.
-Elizabeth died aged 81 in 1938 and in her will she leaves effects of £173.11s.5d to Helen.
-Helen continues to live at the Victoria Street house with her niece Margaret and her husband Charles and their two children Michael and Susan.
+Living with Helen on Victoria Street in the 1920s was her aunt Elizabeth who had been working as a servant/housekeeper in various establishments over a number of years.
+Elizabeth died aged 81 in 1938 and in her will she left effects of £173.11s.5d to Helen.
+Helen continued to live at the Victoria Street house with her niece Margaret and her husband Charles and their two children Michael and Susan.
 She died on 3 January 1967 aged 83.
 She is remembered kindly by many of the children of Radcliffe, not only from their schooldays but also being able to spend their pocket money at the sweet shop on Radcliffe Hill (Bingham Road).

 Author: Marion Caunt